paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

      The solution was (as is often the case) laughably obvious.
 I had removed the -O3 flag because I was debugging and didn't want symbols to be optimized out.
 I had never replaced it.
+ - worked on likwid stability issues
+   - wrote a lot on this in README.md, under the heading "likwid stability issues". if I remove that section, it will be copied to this document.

 # 2020-04-30 through 2020-05-07
  - created CSV output from fhv to allow for plotting in place of architecture